 Bank transfers allow customers to transfer money to a merchant's bank account to complete a purchase.
 Traditionally, this was done in a bank branch to transfer funds to the merchant account, and required the merchant to match the payment to the customer’s purchase before fulfilment.

-With the increased popularity of online banking, many online bank transfer options are now available.
+With the increased popularity of online banking, several online bank transfer options are now available.
 These allow the customer to start the transfer during the payment process in a merchant's site, while automating the payment matching for a merchant.
 This means that orders are completed faster.

 For example, iDeal was formed by a group of Dutch banks to enable bank account-based payments for e-commerce and m-commerce transactions.
 This online payment method accounts for the majority of online payments in the Netherlands.